SamuelVedel/kerpad/README.md

 # Kerpad

-This program implements a customizable edge motion to makes your mouse move automaticaly while touching the edge of a touchpad.
+This program implements a customizable edge motion to makes your mouse move automaticaly while touching the edge of your touchpad.

 To do that, this program finds and listens to a `/dev/input/eventXX` file, and simulates a mouse for the movement.

 This progam was made to work on linux.
 It might work on other unix-like operating systems, but there is no warranty.

+This program does not support the mutli-touch protocol yet.

 The first version of this program was using ebpf to work, this was overkill and consumed more cpu cycles.
 If you are curious, you can still find this version on the ebpf branch of this repo.